 - Separate business from everything personal.

 Clearing out clutter and removing unnecessary stuff is the first step to create a calm and productive workspace.
-Ideally, you should only be surrounded by what you need at the moment you do your work.
+We should ideally only be surrounded by what we need at the moment we do our work.

-- Remove unnecessary furniture, decoration, and all other things you no longer need.
+- Remove unnecessary furniture, decoration, storages boxes, and all other things you no longer need.

 - Store away everything that isn’t related to your business, e.g., craft supplies, toys, books, and magazines.

 - Declutter and minimize your paperwork.
-In this post, I share a few tips on how to do it:
+In this post, I share some tips that may help:

 How to Declutter and Reduce Paperwork to a Minimum